 You can test this yourself by disabling JavaScript temporarily in your browser.

 How to fix it: Set your crawl to crawl the website as a JavaScript website.
-Keep in mind that JavaScript crawls use more resources, including more URLs in your quota: JavaScript uses 3 URLs from your quota for every 1 URL crawled.
+Keep in mind that Oncrawl uses more resources to crawl and render a page, compared to just crawling.
+This means that enabling JS rendering will use more tokens in your quota: JavaScript uses 3 tokens from your quota for every 1 URL crawled.
 If you need help crawling your site with JavaScript, take a look at the help article on the subject.